-It can be frustrating to get a good deal on a paid hotel stay, only to end up paying much more than you anticipated because of hotel fees that weren’t clearly disclosed during the booking process.
+It can be frustrating to get a good deal on a hotel stay, only to end up paying much more than you anticipated because of hotel fees that weren’t clearly disclosed during the booking process.
 Although some fees are expected and valid (like valet parking or items from the minibar), new resort or destination fees are often bogus attempts to charge consumers for what are traditionally complimentary services.

 Hotels add extra fees for the same reason airlines add fuel surcharges to tickets.
-While hotels are supposed to disclose any additional charges in their advertising, fees are often hidden in the fine print.
+Even though hotels are supposed to disclose additional charges before you confirm your reservation, fees are often hidden in the fine print.

-Perks and extras that used to be included in the room rate will now often result in an fee on your bill.
-And sometimes you’ll be charged (especially in the case of resort fees) whether you use these amenities or not.
+Perks and extras that used to be included in the room rate will now often show up as a fee on your bill.
+And you’ll typically be charged (especially in the case of resort and destination fees) whether you use these amenities or not.
 The fees vary by property, but you’ll generally find they’re over $30 per night (and sometimes closer to $50!).

 Some examples of unexpected fees include:

 - Local telephone calls

 - Restocking the minibar (or even using the minibar to store personal items)

 - Use of pool, sauna, hot tub, fitness center